 To have an appointment with a DEA, you need to be already receiving certain benefits.
 Find out more from your local Jobcentre Plus.
 You can find their number in the Phone Book, or search for ‘Jobcentre Plus’ online.

-When you’re looking for work, look for the ‘positive about disabled people’ symbol (with 2 ticks) on adverts and application forms.
-The symbol means the employer is committed to employing disabled people.
-If a job advert displays the symbol, you’ll be guaranteed an interview if you meet the basic conditions for the job.
+When you’re looking for work, look out for job adverts and applications with either the ‘disability confident’ symbol or the ‘positive about disabled people’ symbol (with 2 ticks).
+Both symbols mean the employer is committed to employing disabled people.
+If the job advert displays either symbol, you’ll be guaranteed an interview if you meet the basic conditions for the job.

 Work programmes and grants